 For your own safety we require you to wear a helmet at all times when you ride a motorcycle.

 Do all bikes have a windshield?

 The only models that are equipped with a windshield are Electra Glide, Road Glide, Road King and Heritage Softail, and BMW.
 Especially during mid summer you will face very hot temperatures on your rides.
 A windshield will not only hold off dust and stones but also keep away direct hot air to your body.

 - If a person decides to travel without any travel insurance cover, they do so explicitly at their own risk, against our advice, and are deemed to absolve Celtic Horizon Tours Ltd, its employees, agents, suppliers and various affiliates of all and any responsibility and/or liability.

-- The prices shown are subject to flight availability and are in respect of 2 pax + 1 bike sharing a twin / double room.
+- The prices shown are in respect of 2 pax + 1 bike sharing a twin / double room.
 Prices are also available on request for 2 pax + 2 bikes sharing a twin / double room, or 1 pax + 1 bike staying in a single room.